ghwfluffy/paypwn/README.md

 #### Lint/Format code

 You can run eslint and prettier in the devserver container.
-They will automatically write fixes to your local files.
+They will automatically write fixes to your local files if you use --fix.

 ```
-./devserver/lint.sh
+./devserver/lint.sh --fix
 ```

 If you make changes to protobuf files or manual changes to packages.json you will need to rebuild the container.